mdn/content/files/en-us/web/security/user_activation/index.md

 ## Sticky activation

 {{Glossary("Sticky activation")}} is a window state that indicates a user has pressed a button, moved a mouse, used a menu, or performed some other user interaction.
-It is not reset during the frame's lifetime after it has been set initially (unlike transient activation).
+It is not reset after it has been set initially (unlike transient activation).

 Examples APIs that require sticky activation: